seillama-io/seillama-docs/docs/devops/cloud-native-toolkit/install-toolkit.md

 The diagram shows the components in the environment: the cluster, the deployment target environments, the cloud services, and the tools.

-The following best-of-breed open source software tools are installed in the cluster's *tools* namespace:
+The following best-of-breed open-source software tools are installed in the cluster's *tools* namespace:

 | Capability                  | Tool           |Description |
 | --------------------------- |:-------------- |------------|